bparanj/crystal/computer/electronics/design/digital-ic.md

 Digital ICs have revolutionized modern electronics, enabling the development of increasingly powerful and compact devices.
 They form the backbone of our digital world, from simple calculators to supercomputers and advanced AI systems.

-Would you like me to elaborate on any specific aspect of digital ICs, such as their internal architecture or manufacturing processes?

 A **digital integrated circuit (IC)** is a type of electronic component that processes digital signals, which represent data in binary form—composed of 0s and 1s.
 Digital ICs are the building blocks of modern digital electronics, including computers, smartphones, and many other devices.

 ### Key Characteristics of Digital ICs: